-- Authorised bank overdraft nil. - Liquid short term deposits of at least £5m available with a week's notice. - Weighted Average Life benchmark is expected to be 0.5 years, with a maximum of 10 years for an individual loan with a public body (excluding loans to institutions the Council has an interest in).
+- Authorised bank overdraft nil. - Liquid short term deposits of at least £3m available with a week's notice. - Weighted Average Life benchmark is expected to be 0.5 years, with a maximum of 10 years for an individual loan with a public body.